 The second studio album "Significant Other" by "Limp Bizkit", was released on June 22, 1999.

-This is one of top Nu-Metal explosions accrued in the beginning of 2000.
-A crazy red capped singer with a heavy guitar player, heavy beats drummer and bassist accompanied by a "lethal" DJ dropped their music on the world.
+This is one of the top Nu-Metal explosions accrued at the beginning of 2000.
+A crazy red-capped singer with a heavy guitar player, heavy beats drummer and bassist accompanied by a "lethal" DJ dropped their music on the world.

-The album creativity, as the spirit of the band was lead by the two characters
+The album's creativity, as the spirit of the band, was led by the two characters...

-Introduced the album with the opening line: “You wanted the worst, you got the worst."
+Setting the tone for their album, they kicked things off with the opening line, "You wanted the worst, you got the worst."

 "Staind" singer Aaron Lewis provided backup vocals on the song "No Sex", while Scott Borland, Wes' brother, played keyboards on "Just Like This", "Nookie", "Re-Arranged", "I'm Broke", "9 Teen 90 Nine" and "A Lesson Learned".
 The band allowed Durst and DJ Lethal to explore their hip hop influences by recording with Method Man.
 DJ Premier of Gang Starr was brought in to produce the collaboration on the song "N 2 Gether Now".